-Warning: This hair removal method involves cooking sugar to molten-hot temperatures.
+Warning: This sugar wax recipe involves cooking sugar to molten-hot temperatures.
 Do not touch the boiled sugar without giving it a chance to cool down.
 Do not expose large areas of your skin to sugar paste before testing its temperature by touching it gingerly.
 Please read the whole set of instructions before attempting this project, and be careful.

 - Time: 15 minutes of prep, 5 to 10 minutes of cool down, 5 to 30 minutes of application (30 minutes to 1 hour, total)

 - Cost: $5 or less